chainHero/heroes-service/README.md

 ## 3. Installation guide

-This tutorial was made on **Ubuntu 16.04**, but there is some help for Windows, Mac OS X and other Linux distributions users.
+This tutorial was made on **Ubuntu 16.04**, but there is help for Windows, Mac OS X and other Linux distributions users.

 ### a.
 Docker
 **Docker version 17.03.0-ce or greater is required.**

 #### Linux (Ubuntu)

-First of all, we need to install docker's dependencies:
+First of all, in order to install docker correctly we need to install its dependencies:

 ```
 sudo apt-get install apt-transport-https ca-certificates curl software-properties-common